XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md

     Version 1.2.0 of `rippled` requires CMake 3.9.0 or higher.
 For the purposes of this tutorial, we used CMake 3.13.3, which was the latest version available at the time of writing.

-    If you have previously installed the latest version of CMake, you can skip these steps.
+    If you have previously installed CMake 3.9.0 or higher, you can skip these steps.

     To install CMake 3.13.3: